jeje1197/PathFinder/README.md

 - TKinter

 2) Open the command line or terminal and run the python file.
-It should generate a GUI with a few options on it.
+It should generate a GUI with a two options on it.
--
--
--
+- Start: Click on this option to being game.
+It's recommended you check out the rules first.
+- Rules: This explains how to properly set the target and obstacles and run the algorithm.